 How Does Geofencing Work?

-Geofencing works by creating a virtual perimeter or boundary around a real location.
-Then, whenever your tagged vehicle or asset enters or leaves those virtual boundaries, you are notified.
+Geofencing works by creating a virtual perimeter or boundary around a real location via GPS tracking technology.
+Then, whenever your tagged vehicle or asset enters or leaves those virtual boundaries, an alert is sent.

 These boundaries, which can be as narrow as a single street, as long as a highway, or as large as an entire country, are made possible through the geofencing tool in Rastrac’s GPS tracking system for vehicles or other equipment.